lanhel/pyietflib/README.rst

 pyietflib
 =========

-This is a library of packages for representing IETF RFC and STD text representations (e.g. vCard) as python objects.
-Those objects can read from and write to the associated text representation.
+A library that will convert IETF RFC and STD text representations (e.g. vCard) into python objects, and for writing those objects back to text representations.

 This allows for easy creation and interpretation of RESTful resources that are well defined by an IANA media type.